Hawaii Chapter 46

 Dave at the Polynesian Cultural Center

-This morning Dave took me to see the Polynesian Cultural Center.
-It is an amazing place with lots of things to see.
-In the evening we also had dinner there.
+This morning, Dave took me to see the Polynesian Cultural Center.
+It is an amazing place with plenty to see.
+In the evening, we had dinner there.
 Dave and I had a wonderful day together.

 Friday, April 29, 1983

-When he got home from school, he gave me a card that had a picture of a dog and a cat on the outside, and on the inside, it said, “Ours is a strange and wonderful relationship.”
+When he got home from school, he gave me a card with a picture of a dog and a cat on the outside, and on the inside it said, “Ours is a strange and wonderful relationship.”
 In it, he wrote that he loved me and thanked me for putting up with him.
-After a nice day like yesterday and then getting this letter and card it makes me confused.
-I guess he does love me after all and I just have to be patient with him.
+After a nice day like yesterday, and then getting this letter with a card, makes me confused.
+I guess he does love me after all, and I just have to be patient with him.

 Saturday, April 30, 1983